-The Portuguese side was given more hope two minutes later when Coke hacked down Quaresma and received a second yellow card, and Beto then made a terrific save to claw away Herrera's deflected effort.
+The Portuguese side were given more hope two minutes later when Coke hacked down Quaresma and received a second yellow card and Beto then made a terrific save to claw away Herrera's deflected effort.

 Quaresma flashed a low volley wide with Beto stranded soon after and the same player's cross 15 minutes from time glanced off the bar.

-However, Sevilla weathered the storm and rounded off a superb night when Vitolo's center was parried by Fabiano and Gameiro reacted quickest to slot home from close range.
+However, Sevilla weathered the storm and rounded off a superb night when Vitolo's centre was parried by Fabiano and Gameiro reacted quickest to slot home from close range.

 Quaresma did manage a late consolation with a stunning injury-time strike that flew into the top corner, but it wasn't enough to stop the Sevilla party.